Combat overhaul: attack algorithm

 • Spread hits between enemies as evenly as possible

-The roll, contested
+The roll, step 2

 Comments